Joe-Kerr/VueDragAndDrop/readme.md

 - Same draggable can behave differently for specific droppabbles
 - Minimally invasive: doesn't touch Vue-owned DOM, doesn't prevent or stop events
 - Use as Vue directive or by [hot drag&drop](#hot-drag-and-drop) via Mixin
+- **Version 1 is experimental.
+All features and interfaces may change.**

 ## Overview